shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 az configure --defaults location=$(az group show -n myresourcegroup --query location -o tsv)
 ```

-You are now ready to get started with the lab.
+You are now ready to get started with the lab!

 ===

 ## Security and governance

-Security above all else!
-The AKS Automatic cluster is configured with Azure Role-Based Access Control (RBAC) authentication and authorization, Azure Policy, and Deployment Safeguards enabled out of the box.
-This section aims to get AKS operators comfortable with administering user access to the AKS cluster, ensuring security best practices with Azure Policy and Deployment Safeguards.
+Being able to manage user access to the AKS cluster and enforce policies is critical to maintaining a secure and compliant environment.
+In this section, you will learn how to grant permissions to the AKS cluster, enforce policies with AKS Deployment Safeguards, and enforce custom policies with Azure Policy.

 ### Granting permissions to the AKS cluster

-With [Azure RBAC for Kubernetes authorization](https://learn.microsoft.com/azure/aks/manage-azure-rbac?tabs=azure-cli) enabled on the AKS cluster granting users access to the cluster is as simple as assigning roles to users, groups, and/or service principals.
-Users will need to run the normal **az aks get-credentials** command to download the kubeconfig file, but when users attempt to execute commands against the Kubernetes API Server, they will be instructed to log in with their Microsoft Entra ID credentials and their assigned roles will determine what they can do within the cluster.
+With [Azure RBAC for Kubernetes authorization](https://learn.microsoft.com/azure/aks/manage-azure-rbac?tabs=azure-cli) enabled on the AKS Automatic cluster, granting users access to the cluster is as simple as assigning roles to users, groups, and/or service principals.
+Users will run the normal **az aks get-credentials** command to download the [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), but when users attempt to execute commands against the Kubernetes API Server, they will be instructed to log in with their Microsoft Entra ID credentials and their assigned roles will determine what they can do within the cluster.

 To grant permissions to the AKS cluster, you will need to assign an Azure role.
 The following built-in roles are available for user assignment.